dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Ett pass är inte papper, utan en bjälke som bär ett liv. <br>
 // En fristad är inte murar, utan modet att stå emot sammanbrottet. <br>
-// Vi blir ställningen.
-Du ska återkallas. <br>
+// Vi bliva byggnadsställningen.
+Du skall kallas tillbaka. <br>
 // A passport is not paper, but a beam that holds a life. <br>
 // Shelter is not walls, but the courage to stand against collapse. <br>
 // We become the scaffolding.
 You will be recalled. <br>